 - A Levels

 - Work Experience

 2. Avoid long paragraphs, using bullets where appropriate.
 Imagine you were an employer ploughing through piles of CV, you are far more likely to read those that are easy on the eye and don’t present you with long paragraphs of information that you can’t scan through easily.

 3. Don’t rely on a spell checker – whilst these are good in general, they are not fool proof and a human will do the job better.
 If you are not very good with spelling yourself, get someone who is to check over it for you.
 Do not use text spellings and make sure you have capital letters and punctuation where they should be.

 4. Make it look neat and tidy - justify columns if using a word document.
 If it looks neat they will expect your work to be neat too.

 5. Do not use an unusual font – you might think they look creative but they are not easy to scan read.

 6. Mention exam grades – if your exams from school were good, then you should list them all.
 If they were not so good and you have since improved by doing well at university, then just list the exams you passed and then focus on what you are achieving now.

 7. Soft skills – talk about the soft skills you have developed, which you might have learnt from any of your academic, extra-curricular activities, or your work experience, such as team work, working under pressure, meeting deadlines, managing a have workload, or the ability to work on your own initiative.

-8. List any work experience you have had, whether it is relevant to the job or not, but try and find elements of your work which may be relevant to the job you are applying for – for example, working in a bar helps you develop numeracy skills and customer service skills.
+8. List any work experience or part time jobs you have had as a student, whether it is relevant to the job or not, but try and find elements of your work which may be relevant to the job you are applying for – for example, working in a bar helps you develop numeracy skills and customer service skills.